BIONF/FAS/README.md

 ## Perform feature annotation

-If you only want to annotate your protein sequences without calculating the FAS scores, you can use the `annoFAS` function.
+If you only want to annotate your protein sequences without calculating the FAS scores, you can use the `doAnno` function.

 ```
 fas.doAnno --fasta your_proteins.fa --outPath /annotation/path/